magynhard/ruby-nice/doc/object.jsdoc.md

 <a name="Object+getSample"></a>

 ### object.getSample() &rarr; [<code>Object</code>](#Object)
-Returns a random element of the array
+Returns a random element of the object

 **Example**
 ```js